Skip to main content

 )

-See Video Ad Tracking for complete documentation.
+See Video Ad Tracking for the full guide.

 Use Cases

-title: movie.title,
+"title": movie.title,

-genre: movie.genres,
+"genre": movie.genres,

-contentType: ["Movie", "Feature"],
+"content_type": ["Movie", "Feature"],

-ageRating: movie.rating,
+"age_rating": movie.rating,

-runtime: movie.runtimeSeconds,
+"runtime": movie.runtimeSeconds,

-country: movie.country,
+"country": movie.country,

-originalLanguage: movie.language,
+"original_language": movie.language,

-iabCategories: movie.iabCategories
+"iab_categories": movie.iabCategories

 )

-title: tutorial.title,
+"title": tutorial.title,

-genre: ["Educational"],
+"genre": ["Educational"],

-contentType: ["Tutorial"],
+"content_type": ["Tutorial"],

-runtime: tutorial.runtimeSeconds
+"runtime": tutorial.runtimeSeconds

 "course_id": tutorial.courseId,